baincd/vscode-copy-path-unixstyle/README.md

 # Copy Path (Unix Style)

-Copy Windows paths to clipboard in Unix/Linux/POSIX style
+Copy Windows paths to clipboard in Unix/Linux/POSIX style.
+Can be used to copy paths for use in Git Bash, WSL, Cygwin, or in Windows format using forward-slashes ('/')

 ## Features

-Adds commands to copy the active file path and file relative paths in Unix style
+By default, the extension adds the following commands to copy the active file path and file relative paths in Unix style

 - Copy Path (Unix Style): `/c/chris/project-name/src/extension.ts`
 - Copy Relative Path (Unix Style): `src/extension.ts`